Nuand/bladeRF-wiphy/doc/bladeRF-wiphy instructions - Nuand.md

 There are several moving parts that all need to be loaded and running simultaneously including `bladeRF-mac80211_hwsim`, `bladeRF-linux-mac80211`, and `hostapd` (if intending to run in AP mode).

 These commands have to repeated after every system reboot.
-The goal of the following commands is to load the `mac80211_hwsim` kernel module, create the main network interface, and ultimately assign it an IP, routes, monitor mode interface, and DHCP server.
+The goal of the following commands is to
+1. load the `mac80211_hwsim` kernel module,
+2. create the main network interface,
+3. assign it an IP and routes,
+4. setup the monitor mode interface
+5. start a DHCP server.

 This page assumes the `mac80211_hwsim` network interface is called `wlan0`, however things may be different on different systems.
-Use `ifconfig` before and after calling `insmod` to find the name of the `mac80211_hwsim` network interface.

 ### Load the pre-requisite kernel modules